saruman9/android_fuzzing_pres/slides.typ

 ]

 #focus-slide[
-  Not about exploitation or a specific vulnerability/CVE, but the methodology.
+  Not about exploitation or a specific vulnerability/CVE, but the methodology

   #text(size: .5em, fill: gray, [Without meme, sry #emoji.face.tear])
 ]